PMBio/scLVM/README.md

 * If you would like to use the non-linear GPLVM for visualisation, you require the [GPy](https://github.com/SheffieldML/GPy) package.
 This can be installed using `pip install GPy`

 * Preprocessing steps are executed in R and require R>3.0:
-For an example of how raw counts can be processed appropriately, see R/transform_counts_Tcells.R.
-A more extensively commented markdown version of the script can be found here: transform_counts_demo.Rmd.
+For an example of how raw counts can be processed appropriately, see [R/transform_counts_Tcells.R](https://github.com/PMBio/scLVM/blob/master/R/transform_counts_Tcells.R).
+A more extensively commented markdown version of the script can be found here: [transform_counts_demo.Rmd](https://github.com/PMBio/scLVM/blob/master/R/transform_counts_demo.Rmd).

 ##How to use scLVM?
 The current software version should be considered as beta.
 Still, the method is working and can be used to reproduce the result of the accompanying publication [1].
-More extensive tutorials and examples will be available soon.
+More extensive documentation, tutorials and examples will be available soon.

 A good starting point are the [tutorials](https://github.com/PMBio/scLVM/blob/master/tutorials).